ryoppippi/bun-plugin-isolated-decl/README.md

 2. **Compatibility**:

    - `bun-plugin-dts` uses tsc and can generate types for all TypeScript code.
-   - `bun-plugin-isolated-decl` is optimized for and limited to source code that is compatible with TypeScript 5.5's isolatedDeclarations option.
+   - `bun-plugin-isolated-decl` is optimised for and limited to source code that is compatible with TypeScript 5.5's isolatedDeclarations option.

 3. **Use Case**:
    - Choose `bun-plugin-dts` if you need comprehensive type generation for all TypeScript features.
-   - Choose `bun-plugin-isolated-decl` if you prioritize speed and your codebase is compatible with isolated declarations.
+   - Choose `bun-plugin-isolated-decl` if you prioritise speed and your codebase is compatible with isolated declarations.

 ## Limitations and Advantages